imsharukh1994/OfficeDocs-DeployOffice/office/ltsc/2021/overview.md

 These policy settings are located under User Configuration\Policies\Administrative Templates\Microsoft Office 2016\Privacy\Trust Center in the Group Policy Management tool.

 > [!NOTE]
-> The “Allow the use of additional optional connected experiences in Office" policy setting is also available for Office LTSC 2021.
-But that's not considered a change because that policy setting is already available for volume licensed versions of Office 2019.
+> The "Allow the use of additional optional connected experiences in Office" policy setting is also available for Office LTSC 2021.
+However, this isn't considered a change because the policy setting is already available for volume licensed versions of Office 2019.

 For more information, see [Use policy settings to manage privacy controls](/microsoft-365-apps/privacy/manage-privacy-controls).
 Even though the article isn’t specifically for Office LTSC 2021, the information covered in the article about how the policy settings work does apply to Office LTSC 2021.